OpenPrinting/cups/README.md

 See the file "CONTRIBUTING.md" for more details.

-PAPPL uses [Weblate][WL] to manage the localization of the web interface, command-line programs, and common IPP attributes and values, and those likewise end up as pull requests on Github.
+CUPS uses [Weblate][WL] to manage the localization of the web interface, command-line programs, and common IPP attributes and values, and those likewise end up as pull requests on Github.